singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 ---
 {% include lazyload.html image_src="https://i.ibb.co/vsJ5X6N/Main-Images-1.png" image_alt="Regression Tree beginner's guide" image_title="Regression Tree beginner's guide" %}

-Regression tree based models produce result (leaf node) gives the output as a real value.
+Regression tree-based models produce the result (leaf node) gives the output as a real value.

-For example a model which try to predict the salary of baseball players according to the data like, years of experience and number of hits that the hitter made in the last season.
+For example, a model that try to predict the salary of baseball players according to the data like, years of experience and number of hits that the hitter made in the last season.

 ## Greedy nature of decision trees